zwang271/WEST/Documentation/WESTREADME.md

 ## Example
-An interesting mLTL formula to consider is that of the oscillation of the truth value of a propositional variable for each time step.
+An interesting MLTL formula to consider is that of the oscillation of the truth value of a propositional variable for each time step.
 Here is how a user may generate the truth table for this formula:
 ```
 Please enter a MLTL formula.